 - "Do these people really think this is amusing?"

 And on and on.
 As I wrote earlier, having fun often involves letting loose and acting less-proper and controlled than you normally do.
 Lighten up a little.
 You can't bring rigid, serious, humorless sensibilities to fun situations.

 Don't see having fun as immature or beneath you

-Some less fun people can be that way because they see the very idea of having a good time as base and puerile.
+Some less-fun people can be that way because they see the very idea of having a good time as base and puerile.
 They may see it as something only shallow, vacuous people do, and believe more intelligent, mature types don't stoop to that level.
-Like I've been saying, being able to joke around and have a good time is just a different way of acting.
-It doesn't detract from your more intelligent or serious traits.
+Like I've been saying, being able to joke around and goof off is just a different way of acting.
+It doesn't detract from your more intellectual or refined traits.